 In order to be considered eligible for a scholarship, applicants must be enrolled in or applying for an accredited academic degree program in project management, and/or a field that benefits from project management (i.e., science/engineering, hotel management, information technology, pharmaceutical, business administration, construction, human resources, educational administration, etc.), with [...]
 More

-The Ray Piper Global Project Management Education Scholarship in the amount of $1,000 awards students enrolled in or applying for an accredited undergraduate academic degree program in project management or a related field of study at any college or university anywhere in the world.
-For more information about this award, please visit our [...]
+The Ray Piper Global Project Management Education Scholarship awards students enrolled in or applying for an accredited undergraduate academic degree program in project management or a related field of study at any college or university anywhere in the world.
+For more information or to apply, please visit the scholarship provider's [...]
 More

 PMI Tulsa is offering three individual scholarships in the amount of $1,500.
 Applicants must be enrolled in or applying for an accredited two-year associate's degree or four-year bachelor's degree program.
 For the two-year degree program, applicants must also be enrolled in or applying for a Project Management Certificate Program.
 For the four-year degree program, applicants must be enrolled in [...]
 More